jay0lee/Ethelbert/README.md

 # Ethelbert
-## An experimental ChromeOS extension implementing the ACME protocol for hardware-backed client-certificates.
+## An experimental ChromeOS extension implementing the ACME protocol for hardware-backed client certificates.

 "Ethelbert" is the middle name of Wile E. Coyote who loved using ACME products but wasn't very good at it.